 Working directly with rare books, archival materials, and digital primary sources, students are also thinking through the complexities of literary history as it is narrated through its material remains, what gets left out of the archive and why, and the value of archives in the digital era.

-This site is managed by Gabrielle Dean, PhD, William Kurrelmeyer Curator of Rare Books & Manuscripts, The Sheridan Libraries, Johns Hopkins University.
+This site is managed by Gabrielle Dean, PhD, William Kurrelmeyer Curator of Rare Books & Manuscripts at the Sheridan Libraries, Johns Hopkins University.
 If you are interested in learning more about the class or our projects, please write me at gnodean at jhu dot edu.